 Control system used to monitor the battery energy storage system in the demonstration project.

-The demonstration project in Izu Oshima Island began in 2015 and has entered into a new stage as a joint research project with TEPCO Power Grid, Inc. The companies have been evaluating the efficacy of the monitoring control system and its effects on the operation of existing power plants.
-Hitachi is aiming for the commercialization of the system by 2018 to contribute in stabilizing the supply of power in island regions.
+The demonstration project in Izu Oshima Island that began in 2015 has entered a new phase as a joint research project with TEPCO Power Grid, Inc. The companies have been evaluating the efficacy of the monitoring control system and its effects on the operation of existing power plants.
+Hitachi is aiming for the commercialization of the system by 2018 to contribute to stabilizing the supply of power in island regions.

-Besides Izu Oshima Island, Japan has many other regions with small islands that have independent power grids.
+In addition to Izu Oshima Island, Japan has many other regions with small islands that have independent power grids.
 In order to introduce more renewable energy to take advantage of island climates, it is essential to have measures in place to deal with fluctuations in output related to weather.
-Hitachi will continue to strengthen its efforts to commercialize safe and economical battery energy storage systems as quickly as possible to stabilize the supply of power and provide solutions for other social issues stemming from the large-scale introduction of energy from renewable sources in island regions.
+Hitachi will continue to strive to commercialize safe and economical battery energy storage systems that can stabilize of the supply of power in island regions and to provide solutions for social issues stemming from the large-scale introduction of energy from renewable sources.

 Hitachi is contributing to stable electric supply throughout the island regions.